tvdboom/ATOM/README.md

 	+ **max_frac: float, optional (default=0.5)**
 	Maximum allowed fraction of rows with any missing values.
 If more, the column is removed.
 	+ **missing: value or list of values, optional (default=[np.nan, None, '', '?', 'NA', 'nan', 'NaN', np.inf, -np.inf])**
 	List of values to consider as missing.
-None, np.nan, '', np.inf and -np.inf are always added to the list since they are incompatible with sklearn models.
+None, np.nan, '', np.inf and -np.inf are always added to the list since they are incompatible with sklearn models.<br><br>
 * **encode(max_onehot=10, fraction_to_other=0)**
 Perform encoding of categorical features.
 The encoding type depends on the number of unique values in the column: label-encoding for n_unique=2, one-hot-encoding for 2 < n_unique <= max_onehot and target-encoding for n_unique > max_onehot.
 It also can replace classes with low occurences with the value 'other' in order to prevent too high cardinality.
 	+ **max_onehot: int, optional (default=10)**
 	Maximum number of unique values in a feature to perform one-hot-encoding.
 	+ **fraction_to_other: float, optional (default=0)**
-	Classes with less instances than n_rows * fraction_to_other are replaced with 'other'.
+	Classes with less instances than n_rows * fraction_to_other are replaced with 'other'.<br><br>
 * **outliers(max_sigma=3, include_target=False)**
 Remove outliers from the training set.
 	+ **max_sigma: int or float, optional (default=3)**
 	Remove rows containing any value with a maximum standard deviation (on the respective column) above max_sigma.
 	+ **include_target: bool, optional (default=False)**
-	Wether to include the target column when searching for outliers.
+	Wether to include the target column when searching for outliers.<br><br>
 * **balance(oversample=None, undersample=None, neighbors=5)**
 Balance the number of instances per target class.
 Only for classification tasks.
 	+ **oversample: float or string, optional (default=None)**